 The First Masquerade

 Although celebrating traditions with masquerade balls has been around since the 14th century and all throughout the era of the Renaissance; masked balls did not come to Europe until the 17th century.
 However, it is noted that John Heidegger, a Swiss count had the very first masquerade in London, England in the 18th century.
 This particular masquerade was for the wealthy and posh.
 They had an exclusive invitation to participate.
-When attending the masked balls of entertainment, there was a strict code of conduct and behavior which had to be followed.
+When attending the masked balls, there was a strict code of conduct and behavior which had to be followed.
 The most important requirement was that everyone had to come in full costume.

 Behind the Masks of Masquerades